-In April 2003, we completed the acquisition of a privately owned company, Eos Biotechnology, Inc. We expect to continue to review opportunities to acquire other businesses, products or technologies that would complement our current products, expand the breadth of our markets or enhance our technical capabilities, or that may otherwise offer growth opportunities.
-In our acquisition of Eos, we issued stock as all of the consideration, and we may be obligated to release additional shares from escrow.
+In April 2003, we completed the acquisition of a privately owned company, Eos Biotechnology, Inc. We expect to continue to review opportunities to acquire other businesses, products or technologies that would complement our current products, expand the breadth of our markets or enhance our technical additional shares from escrow.
 The issuance of stock in these and any future transactions will dilute stockholders' percentage ownership.